haarit19058/BuildingOS/Assignments/ProgrammingAssignment01/OS/assign01.md

 - already defined as uptime(void) in /usr/user.h

-therefore we can directly use the uptime call in the uptime.c file The rest is abstraction that we need to study tomorrow
+therefore we can directly use the uptime call in the uptime.c file But uptime returns the number of ticks, so we need to convert it into seconds by dividing using frequency of ticks (HZ).
+The rest is abstraction that we need to study tomorrow

 That is all to understand how the user functions are defined